 And, within that timeframe I’m mostly offline, spending my days on resting, gardening, chilling in the sauna, and creating new content.
 And, I hope to meet someone on my way who has their own project they are passionate about because I learned from autopsy that cannot really live around people who work 9 to 5, just for the paycheck.
 Plus, you have this natural need to find people who think and feel alike.

 This might not sound like a big plan but for me, it’s big enough.
 I see this house in the woods on my mind every day, and it keeps me going.
 I would recommend creating such a vision to anyone — it will definitely help to get through the crisis and make little steps toward your goals every single day, no matter how dim the world outside the window might be.

 * * *

-Disclaimer: My company, Welcome Solutions, is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
+Disclaimer: My company, Ontology of Value, participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 The link to the Thomas L. Friedman’s book in this article is an associate link.

 * * *